senzing-garage/serve-grpc/README.md

 The following steps will bring up a docker-compose stack with a PostgreSQL database.

 1. Identify a directory to place docker-compose artifacts.
+   The directory specified will be deleted and re-created.
    Example:

     ```console